DoTheEvo/ansible-arch/README.md

     * paccache - for weekly clearing of pacman cache
     * reflector - for weekly update of mirrorlist
 * install micro text editor, copy configs, set it default in `.bashrc`
+* install neofetch
+* check if virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services

 #### playbook_zsh.yml